NRCHKB/node-red-contrib-homekit-bridged/README.md

 - **Allow Insecure Request**: Should we allow insecure request?
 Default false.
 - **Manufacturer, Model, Serial Number**: Can be anything you want.
 - **Name**: Can be anything you want.
+- **Custom MDNS Configuration**: Check if you would like to use custom MDNS configuration.
+  - **Multicast**: Use udp multicasting.
+Optional.
+Default true.
+  - **Multicast Interface IP**: Explicitly specify a network interface.
+Optional.
+Defaults to all.
+  - **Port**: Set the udp port.
+Optional.
+Default 5353.
+  - **Multicast Address IP**: Set the udp ip.
+Optional.
+  - **TTL**: Set the multicast ttl.
+Optional.
+  - **Loopback**: Receive your own packets.
+Optional.
+Default true.
+  - **Reuse Address**: Set the reuseAddr option when creating the socket.
+Optional.
+Default true.

 ### Service

 The Service node represents the single device you want to control or query.
-Every service node can be _Parent_ or _Linked_. each Parent service creates an individual accessory in the Home app.
+Every service node can be _Parent_ or _Linked_.
+Each Parent service creates an individual accessory in the Home app.
 Linked services add additional features to their Parent service - for example adding battery status to a motion detector.
 See examples in the [wiki](https://github.com/oliverrahner/node-red-contrib-homekit-bridged/wiki) for details.

 - **Service Hierarchy**: Whether the service is _Parent_ or _Linked_.
    - **Bridge**: On what bridge to host this Service and its Accessory.
    - **Parent Service**: Which Parent service the Linked service will be connected to.
 - **Service**: Choose the type of Service from the list.
 [Services wiki](https://github.com/oliverrahner/node-red-contrib-homekit-bridged/wiki/Services)
 - **Topic**: An optional property that can be configured in the node or, if left blank, can be set by msg.topic.
 - **Manufacturer, Model, Serial Number**: Can be anything you want.